discord-jda/JDA/README.md

     public static void main(String[] args)
     {
         JDA jda = JDABuilder.createDefault("token")
-                .enableIntents(GatewayIntent.MESSAGE_CONTENT) // enables explicit access to message.getContentDisplay()
+                .enableIntents(GatewayIntent.MESSAGE_CONTENT) // Enables explicit access to message.getContentDisplay()
                 .build();
-        //You can also add event listeners to the already built JDA instance
+        // You can also add event listeners to the already built JDA instance
         // Note that some events may not be received if the listener is added after calling build()
         // This includes events such as the ReadyEvent jda.addEventListener(new MessageListener());